xiuwang0614/Anxiety/LDA/README.md

 Using ```addpath(genpath('/path/to/LDA/lib/'))``` to attach relevant files in matlab.

-**Before analyses, you need to get the FC of HC and PBD participants.**
+**Before analyses, you need to get the FC matrix of HC and PBD participants.**

 `FC matrix.mat`:
 The format of file should be N * N * M double in matlab, N is the number of FC nodes, and M is the number of HC gourp or PBD patients.